Home

 It's important to use glass and wood for the caustic soda mixture.

-A word of caution here - some countries have very strict guidelines about selling home made soap, so you need to just look at making this for your own pleasure.
+A word of caution here - some countries have very strict guidelines about selling home made soap, so you need to just look at making this for your own pleasure or as gifts.

 The following recipe is quite easy - it's still a long process, but a very interesting one.